alice-viola/ThreadPool/README.md

 * Synchronizations methods
 * Thread safe
 * Single header [threadpool.hpp]
+* When there aren't taks to do, ThreadPool consumes the 0% of CPU
 * MIT license

 The ThreadPool is tested under macOS Sierra 10.12 (Apple LLVM version 7.2.0 (clang-702.0.25)),